AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 In order to elucidate the mechanisms behind PACl and red dye mixing and binding, a clear T-junction was fabricated to be able to observe the behavior of PACl and red dye throughout the system.

-The T-junction was fabricated by using a three inch segment of a clear PVC pipe.
+The T-junction was fabricated by using a three inch segment of a clear PVC pipe that was 1 inch in diameter.
 Caps were fitted on both ends to allow connections to ¼ inch tubes.
 A fitting allowing for connection to a ¼ inch tube was drilled into the top of the PVC pipe, forming a T.  The drip system used previously was reconnected to the top of the fabricated T-junction.

 The tube connecting the fluoride constant head tank and the T-junction was lengthened in order to prevent backflow, as backflow seemed to be an issue with the previous system.
 However, it is inconclusive whether this change was effective.
 A valve was also added between the fluoride constant head tank and the T-junction to allow for ease of maintenance in the case that the T-junction needed to be cleaned (Figure 10).